 Within the University, the Department of History also has close ties with the John Davis Williams Library, which contains more than 1.7 million volumes and another 300,000 eBooks.
 Of particular importance to history graduate students are the Mississippi Collection of books and manuscripts pertaining to the state, the Blues Archive, and the depository of federal government documents.

 In its masters and doctoral programs, the department emphasizes both rigor and flexibility in designing a course of study to fit the individual interests of each graduate student.
 The Graduate Advisory Committee administers the program.
-Each graduate student designs a program of study in consultation with the Graduate Advisory Committee and other faculty members of the department.
+Each graduate student designs a program of study in consultation with the Graduate Program Coordinator and other faculty members of the department.
 Approximately sixty students from a wide variety of backgrounds are currently pursuing graduate degrees in the department.

 Master of Arts

-The department offers several graduate assistantships every year; each pays as much as $11,000 per year and automatically includes a tuition scholarship.
-The assistantships are competitive and based on merit, and all applicants to our program are automatically considered for these assistantships.
-The Graduate School has Underrepresented Minority Graduate Scholarships that pay $2,500 each year and include a tuition scholarship.
-Also from the Graduate School, Honors Fellowships for students of exceptional ability provide $2,000 per year.
+You can see the program on the Graduate School’s financial aid page: https://gradschool.olemiss.edu/prospective-students/financial-aid-information/.
 A graduate student may combine any of the above awards.
 The Graduate School also provides, on a competitive basis, Dissertation Fellowships to a limited number of students nearing the completion of their doctoral studies.
 More information on graduate fellowships and aid may be found at the Graduate School website listed above.

 Both as a department and individually, the faculty welcomes inquiries from prospective graduate students, and encourages them to visit the campus.